Bloc/jottly-checkpoints/13-Starting-CSS-styling.md

 To include an image for your background, we have to define where it resides.
 In this case, it will be a URL.
 The path for our image is within the images folder.
 Because base.css is within a separate folder, we have to include the "../", which will move us up a level before looking for the images folder.

 The last part of this value - "top center no-repeat" - defined the positioning of the image.
-This is considered shorthand CSS.
+This is considered shorthand CSS, by combining the following properties:

+* background-image
+* background-position: values such as top, center, bottom, left and right.
+You can combine a horizontal and a vertical position as shown above.
+* background-repeat: there are four different values you can apply here: repeat -- tiles the image; repeat-y -- repeats vertically; repeat-x -- repeats horizontally; no-repeat -- only shows once.

 This could also be written as:

 ```css
 ...{